-The employment agreements with Messrs.
-Rieflin and Jonker described above under "-Agreements with our Named Executive Officers" contain severance benefits.
-These severance benefits provide that, in the event we terminate the executive's employment without "cause," or he resigns for "good reason," each as defined in the employment agreement, on or within 18 months following a change in control of the company, the named executive officer will be entitled to receive the severance benefits described below.
+The employment agreements with Drs.
+Woodhouse and Trombley and Mr. Rieflin described above under "-Agreements with our Named Executive Officers" contain severance benefits.
+These severance benefits provide that, in the event we terminate the executive's employment without "cause,"

+or he or she resigns for "good reason," each as defined in the employment agreement, on or within 18 months following a change in control of the company, the named executive officer will be entitled to receive the severance benefits described below.
 These severance benefits are subject to the named executive officer executing a general release of claims in favor of us, and complying with his obligations under the proprietary information and inventions agreement entered into with us.